replicate/cog/docs/python.md

 * `bool`
 * `pathlib.Path`

-We are working on supporting other types of input, but for now we recommend using base-64 encoded strings for more complex inputs.
+We are working on support for other types of input, but for now we recommend using base-64 encoded strings or `pathlib.Path`s for more complex inputs.

 The `pathlib.Path` input type is used for file inputs.